PAVE/Evaluated Clinical Experience – Apply

 Preparation

 Candidates often ask what they can do to increase their chance of success – in being selected for interview, getting accepted, and for the year itself.
 Aside from your solid academic performance, it will be helpful to demonstrate a breadth of knowledge of different species (if you are mainly a small animal veterinarian, seek out opportunities to gain familiarity and comfort with handling horses, for example).
-Also, show how you have learned from and developed through your experiences; and what you have done that goes beyond what has been required of you – such as volunteer work, extra research, etc. In addition, practising your English language skills, in order to be able to demonstrate ready understanding and effective communication, will really help.
+Also, show how you have learned from and developed through your experiences; and what you have done that goes beyond what has been required of you – such as volunteer work, extra research, etc. In addition, practising your English language skills, in order to be able to demonstrate ready understanding and effective communication, will help enormously.

 Acceptance